yaoyao12138/lab-self-hosting-k8s/README.md

 # The Automated Instana Sandbox on KIND

-This util helps you launch the self-hosted Instana for Kubernetes in a KIND cluster automatically.
+This util helps you launch the self-hosted Instana for Kubernetes in a KIND cluster automatically which can be used for quick demo, PoC, or dev environment.

 ## Overview